Boiled Yuca Recipe – Costa Rica

 Instructions:

-Place all ingredients in your pot and bring to boil on high.
+Place all ingredients in your pot and bring to a boil on high.
 Reduce heat to medium-high and boil, covered for 35-45 minutes, or until yucca is tender but not falling apart.
-The yucca will change in color from white to a light yellow.
+The yucca will change in color from white to light yellow.

 Drain and serve as desired.